abz89/logshot/README.md

-# 📸 Screenshot Popup Extension
+# 📸 LogShot

-**Screenshot Popup Extension** is a lightweight and minimal Chrome extension that lets you take a screenshot of your current browser tab using a keyboard shortcut.
+**LogShot** is a lightweight and minimal Chrome extension that lets you take a screenshot of your current browser tab using a keyboard shortcut.
 The screenshot is automatically saved as a `.png` file with the format: MM-DD - Tab Title.png

 ---

 ## ✨ Features

 - ✅ One-click (or one-key) screenshot of the active tab
-- ✅ Automatically saves to your **Downloads** folder
+- ✅ Automatically saves to your **Downloads** folder (toggle is configurable)
 - ✅ Clean filename: date + current tab title
-- ✅ Native notification upon successful save
+- ✅ Native notification upon successful save (toggle is configurable)
+- ✅ Post an image to Slack channel (Bot Token & Channel is configurable)
-- ✅ Works on both **Chrome** and **Arc Browser**
+- ✅ Works on both **Chrome** and **Arc Browser** (with workaround, toggle is configurable)

 ---